yegor256/blog/_posts/2014/oct/2014-10-05-ten-hosted-continuous-integration-services.md

 [**travis-ci.org**](http://www.travis-ci.org) is
 the best platform I've seen so far.
 Mostly because it is the most popular.
-Perfectly integrates with Github and has proper documentation.
+Perfectly integrates with GitHub and has proper documentation.
 One important downside is the price of $129 per month.
 "With this money you can get a dedicated EC2 instance and install Jenkins there" &mdash;
 some of my clients say.
 I strongly disagree, since Jenkins will